 As with all Netflix movies and TV shows, there are several that leave the streaming-service every month.
 The good news is that many films and TV shows are replacing them each month.

-Updated on September 11: Every month, movies leave Netflix, and others show up to replace them.
-This means some of the best movies, ones we might list here as recommendations, are no longer available for viewing on the streaming giant.
+Updated on January 7: Every month, movies leave Netflix, and others show up to replace them.
+This means some of the best movies we might list here as recommendations are no longer available to view the streaming giant.

 The good news is that we will be coming back to this article every month and removing those movies no longer available, and replacing them with new options that are of equal, or in some cases, superior quality.